justanotherlad/Wolfram-Research-Diary/Day4.md

 >
 > Looked a lot into Axiomatic systems and how they work.
 Bugged Abhirup with the same.
 > wolfram /FindEquationalProof[] is a mind-blowing function, developed by Jonathan and team.
-> Axioms of Truth- an interesting topic to ponder upon, maybe for Computational essay?
+> Axioms of Truth- an interesting topic to ponder upon, maybe for *Computational essay*?

 ---------------------------------------------------------------------------------------------